G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 ![](luigi.png)
 I want to talk about Luigi Mangione.
 After I read all the information people have found online about him, I’ve concluded that he is 100% a sane person.
 In fact, he is a model citizen.
 High school valedictorian, Ivy League graduate, CS major, dedicated to personal development and working out, described as an articulate and compassionate person who founded and held a bookclub.

 Whether he killed this CEO or not, his social profile conveys a lot of valid thoughts and convictions that can be backed up by factual data and well-acclaimed allegorical literature.
+He appears to have struggled with extreme backpain that's dramatically changed the course of his life and left him in shambles.

 A huge problem with our society's laws, with our human perception, is the idea of when things happen directly and indirectly.
 I’m going to get long-winded here, but bear with me because some people don’t actually understand this.